alexandrosraikos/woocommerce-biz-courier-logistics/README.txt

 ## Learn more

 This documentation will be enriched as more features are added and processes get streamlined.
-In the meanwhile, if you have any questions about WooBiz, you can [contact me](https://www.araikos.gr/en/contact).
+In the meanwhile, if you have any questions about Biz Courier & Logistics for WooCommerce, you can [contact me](https://www.araikos.gr/en/contact).

 == Changelog ==